April 11th, 2018 | Debbie Lamb, Sterling Talent Solutions

 What Do I Need to Supply for a Criminal Record Check?

 It is important to be informed about the process and what information you need to provide for the background check.
 Remember to read the consent form carefully before you sign it.
-Providing the correct information at the time of consent will help to speed up the background check process.
-Items that you will can be asked for to complete a criminal record check include:
+Providing the correct information at the time of consent will help to speed up the background check process:

 - Full Name